 - Set aside your money easily and automatically.

 - Free to register and use.

-- Contact Plum easily through Facebook messenger app.
+- Contact Plum easily through its Android and iOS app.

-- Plum’s savings algorithm prevents savings taking you into your overdraft (unless you manually deposit money when you’re in your overdraft).
+- Plum’s algorithm prevents auto-deposits taking you into your overdraft (unless you manually deposit money when you’re in your overdraft).

 - If you choose to invest with Plum, you need to remember that as always when investing, your capital is at risk.

 - Access to money isn’t instantaneous, it can take 24 hours.